rajnandan1/kener/docs/monitors.md

+---
+title: Monitors | monitors.yaml | Kener
+description: Monitors are the heart of Kener.
+This is where you define the monitors you want to show on your site.
+---

 # Monitors

 Inside `config/` folder there is a file called `monitors.yaml`.
 We will be adding our monitors here.
 Please note that your yaml must be valid.
 It is an array.